Corporate Governance

 Feedback from all stakeholders in the business, as set out in Principle 3, allows the Board to assess the state of its corporate culture, as well as performance against the Company’s internal targets.

-The Board meets at least eight times each year in accordance with its scheduled meeting calendar.
-The direction of these meetings is underpinned by the “Matters Reserved For The Board” statement which has been adopted by the Company.
-This ensures the focus of the meeting is on the overall management of the Group with matters ranging from scrutinising the current Group’s operations to approving new acquisitions or equity raisings being discussed.
-An agenda and papers consisting of financial information and Divisional reports is circulated to the Directors in advance of each meeting to enable suitable preparation.
 This enables rigorous discussion and decisions to be made on an informed and timely basis.
 Each Director is able to challenge any proposal and a decision can only be made with a majority being in agreement.
 Any Director who feels an issue has remain unresolved may request this to be noted in the minutes of the meeting, which are then circulated to all Directors for approval.
 Any specific actions arising from such meetings are agreed by the Board and then followed up by the Company’s management.
 Delegated authority limits for the Group, approved by the Board, are in place to ensure only items material in nature or value were tabled for approval at these meetings.

 Since the Company is highly acquisitive additional meetings take place, as required, to approve specific transactions or discuss other ad hoc matters.